 Single Phase Vs 3 Phase Power: What’s The Difference?

+The main difference between single-phase power and three-phase power is that single phase power is primarily used in residential properties, whereas three-phase power is required for commercial properties.
 Whether you’re renovating your home or you’re training to become an electrician, the debate of single-phase vs 3-phase power has likely crossed your path at one time or another.
 Whilst it may seem like a minor element of electrical work on its surface, the discussion of single-phase vs 3-phase power in terms of their use is actually absolutely essential when it comes to varying types of properties and practical applications.

 At All Electrics, we’re dedicated to assisting our customers with a full range of electrical services, while also helping them understand their electrical needs along the way.
 So, why is the single-phase vs 3-phase power debate so important, and what’s the difference between the two?